sghall/resonance/docs/src/pages/getting-started/installation.md

 ##### Installation

-React Move is available as an [npm package](https://www.npmjs.org/package/resonance).
+Resonance is available as an [npm package](https://www.npmjs.org/package/resonance).

 ##### npm